qupaya/sketch/libs/sketch/src/lib/components/dialog/dialog-documentation.md

 The default value for the shadow is `rgb(0 0 0 / 20%) 0 10px 20px`.
 If you'd like to change it, change the `--sk-dialog-content-shadow` custom property in `sk-dialog` in your css file to your desired shadow.

 > Keep in mind that your shadow should not be larger than the `--sk-dialog-container-margin` to avoid cutting the shadow.

+> If your margin moves the close button too far away from the container, use `--sk-dialog-outer-close-button-space` to move it proportionally closer to the container.

 ### Scrolling